Explaining Generalization Power of a DNN Using Interactive Concepts: Abstract

 \section{Abstract}

-This paper explains the generalization power of a deep neural network (DNN) from the perspective of interactive concepts.
-Many recent studies \cite{deng2021bottleneck, ren_baseline, ren2021AOG} have quantified a clear emergence of interactive concepts encoded by the DNN, which have been observed on different DNNs during the learning process.
-Therefore, in this paper, we investigate the generalization power of each interactive concept, and we use the generalization power of different interactive concepts to explain the generalization power of the entire DNN.
-Specifically, we define the complexity of each interactive concept.
-We find that simple concepts can be better generalized to testing data than complex concepts.
-The DNN with strong generalization power usually learns simple concepts more quickly and encodes fewer complex concepts.
-More crucially, we discover the detouring dynamics of learning complex concepts, which explain both the high learning difficulty and the low generalization power of complex concepts.
+This paper explains the generalization power of a deep neural network (DNN) from the perspective of interactions.
+Although there is no universally accepted definition of the concepts encoded by a DNN, the sparsity of interactions in a DNN has been proved, \emph{i.e.}, the output score of a DNN can be well explained by a small number of interactions between input variables.
+In this way, to some extent, we can consider such interactions as interactive concepts encoded by the DNN.
+Therefore, in this paper, we derive an analytic explanation of inconsistency of concepts of different complexities.
+This may shed new lights on using the generalization power of concepts to explain the generalization power of the entire DNN.
+Besides, we discover that the DNN with stronger generalization power usually learns simple concepts more quickly and encodes fewer complex concepts.
+We also discover the detouring dynamics of learning complex concepts, which explains both the high learning difficulty and the low generalization power of complex concepts.
+The code will be released when the paper is accepted.